-It seems that anytime you see any kind of online communication – on Twitter, Facebook, Instagram, Snapchat, etc. – it’s loaded with those metadata tags.
-You even see them on TV commercials.
+It seems that anytime you see any kind of online communication – on Twitter, Facebook, Instagram, Snapchat, etc. – it’s loaded with them.

-LinkedIn is one of the last of the big social media platforms to join the hashtag party, although they briefly toyed with them in 2013.
-As of September 2016, hashtags are back on LinkedIn, maybe for good.
+LinkedIn is one of the last of the big social media platforms to join the hashtag party.
+First toying with them in 2013, they brought them back for good in 2016.

-Using hashtags on LinkedIn – and other social media – is a simple way to:
+Using hashtags on LinkedIn – and other social media – is a relatively simple way to:

-- Motivate people to want to connect with you, and
+- Motivate people to want to connect with you

 In case you’re in the dark about what hashtags are and what they do, I’ll start with a description:

 Hashtags are used to categorize relevant keywords and phrases.
 They are a way to label themes or topics in social media messages, to categorize them and make messages with these keywords easier to find and follow online.

 In other words, hashtags used with keywords make them show up more easily in search.
 If you post a message using hashtags, people looking for information about those keywords will be more likely to find your messages.
 In other words, they’ll become aware of you and your personal brand, or unique value proposition.

 How to create and use hashtags

 Begin keywords and keyword phrases with the symbol “#” – with no punctuation or spaces between the words, such as: